smartfog/fogflow/doc/en/source/system_monitoring.rst

 Here are some basic Grafana visualization dashboard to monitor metrics of FogFlow cloud as well as edge nodes.

-- **Below diagram illustrate steps to setup dashboard for containers list with maximum memory usage**.
+- **Below dashboard diagram for containers list with maximum memory usage**.